axel-op/googlejavaformat-action/README.md

 ### `skipCommit`

 Set to `true` if you don't want the changes to be committed by this action.
+Default: `false`.

 ### `args`